Tantra Yoga Explained: A Beginner’s Guide To Tantric Philosophy & Practice

 We may think of them as Yin and Yang or polar opposites, but one cannot exist without the other.

-When the polarities of these two energies come together, aided through the practice of tantra yoga, we can achieve deep transformation and self-realization.
+When the polarities of these two energies come together, aided through the practice of Tantra yoga, we can achieve deep transformation and self-realization.

-Other pillars of tantra allow us to embody the deities, such as through chanting mantra or using specific mudras to invocate their energy.
+Other pillars of Tantra allow us to embody the deities, such as through chanting mantra or using specific mudras to invocate their energy.

 With the focus on non-duality, the deities are not an external energy that we are calling in.
 Tantra helps us to recognize that we are also part of this singular, divine consciousness and identify that there are aspects of the divine within all of us.